polarhive/videos/README.md

 # A repository for the description/sources/attributions for my videos
 I'm [Nathan](https://polarhive.ml).
-I make videos and talk about tech, privacy, tutorials on free & open source software on this channel.
+I make videos and talk about tech, privacy, tutorials on Free software Libre on this channel.

 This channel is a portal/hub of all the videos I film & edit.
 I had 14k views on YouTube, now all those videos are archived, after deleting my main Google account.
 I'm starting fresh on decentralized platforms like [Odysee](https://polarhive.ml/odysee) and [PeerTube](https://polarhive.ml/peertube).
 Follow me on [Mastodon](https://polarhive.ml/mastodon) and [Pixelfed](https://polarhive.ml/pixelfed).